Craig Jepson: Political career

+Conflicts with Māori

 2022 Karakia controversy

 On 30 November 2022, Jepson attracted media attention after interrupting Māori ward councillor Pera Paniora's karakia (Māori prayer).
 In response, Race Relations Commissioner Meng Foon criticised Jepson's karakia ban from council proceedings, stating that it was very important for councils and all organisations to create the right space for Māori to honour the Treaty of Waitangi and to express their culture and language.
 Despite criticism, Jepson refused to back down and banned karakia from council meetings on 3 December on the grounds that specific religions or cultures should not be included in secular meetings.

 On 8 December, Jepson and other members of the Kaipara District Council reached a compromise that would allow councillors to recite karakia, issue statements and reflections on a rotating basis.
 Paniora welcomed the compromise, stating that "it does mean that all the councillors feel included and comfortable and we are not forcing anything on them that they don't agree with."
 Meng Foon commended Jepson for backtracking on the ban and suggested that the local community needed to undergo a healing process.
 By that stage, a petition calling for Jepson to resign as mayor had attracted over 5,500 signatures.

 On 14 December 300 people participated in a hīkoi (protest march) in Dargaville to protest Jepson's earlier decision to ban karakia.
-The hīkoi marched from Dargaville's town centre to the Kaipara District Council's meeting venue at he Northern Wairoa War Memorial Hall.
+The hīkoi marched from Dargaville's town centre to the Kaipara District Council's meeting venue at the Northern Wairoa War Memorial Hall.
 The hīkoi was organised by Paturiri Toautu, who stood as a candidate for the council's new Te Moananui o Kaipara Māori ward during the 2022 local election.
 In response to the hīkoi, Jepson stated that he respected the participants' democratic rights to express their views but criticised Meng Foon and the Minister of Local Government, Nanaia Mahuta, for allegedly interfering in local community matters.

+Bilingualism and co-governance

+In July 2023, Jepson issued a directive to remove the Māori language from the Kaipara District's annual plan despite councillors agreeing on the sole bilingual copy.
+He claimed that he was motivated by a desire to produce "easier to read" documents.
+Jepson later proposed translating the English report into a Māori language one using artificial intelligence.
+Following pushback from local Māori iwi, Jepson issued a directive for a bilingual report based on the English annual plan to be produced.
+Jepson's decisions particularly the use of AI translation software were criticised by fellow Councillor Paniora, who described it as disrespectful to Māori and claimed that it would lead to the "bastardisation" of the Māori language.